 After breakfast, you will depart for the final section of your trek which takes you down to the entrance of the Condoriri Valley, a walk of around 2 hours.

-Your vehicles will be waiting for you by the entrance of the Conodiriri Valley.
+Your vehicles will be waiting for you by the entrance of the Condoriri Valley.
 Having said your goodbyes to your muleteers, or llama drivers, you will drive back to La Paz.
 Very quickly you will feel that you are leaving the wild mountains behind, although you can see the West face of Huayna Potosi, the most popular 6,000m+ mountain in Bolivia.

 Overnight icon Overnight: El Museo Hotel Boutique Or Similar, La Paz